icdevs/Icdevs_mainsite/_posts/2022-01-11-HTTPRequest Parser.md

 ## Bounty Details

-* Current Bounty Amount: 20 ICP
+* Current Bounty Amount: 10 ICP + $2000 USD of ICP at award date
-* ICDevs.org DFINITY Bounty Acclerator Grant Match Available: 20 ICP - (For every ICP sent to 860bd56f4c8a9d40f26462e51e2a4dd4e27cf0e1463372a1179df089695bfd63, ICDevs.org will add two more ICP to the bounty, up to 10 ICP, After 10 ICP, Donations to the above address will add .25 ICP to this issue and .75 ICP to fund other ICDevs.org initiatives)
+* ICDevs.org DFINITY Bounty Acclerator Grant Match Available: 20 ICP - (For every ICP sent to 860bd56f4c8a9d40f26462e51e2a4dd4e27cf0e1463372a1179df089695bfd63, ICDevs.org will add $50 more ICP to the bounty, up to 10 ICP, After 10 ICP, Donations to the above address will add .25 ICP to this issue and .75 ICP to fund other ICDevs.org initiatives)
 * Time Left: Expires 12/31/2022
 * Project Type: Single Contributor
 * Opened: 01/22/2022